xavibenjamin/theboldreport.net/_posts/2017-09-27-jeremy-keith-on-designing-websites-for-iphone-x.markdown

 >
 > More specifically, don’t design websites for any specific device.
 [That way lies pain](https://twitter.com/dietrich/status/908619755254308865) (and **it is not the way of the web**).

 Emphasis mine.
-I don't plan on doing anything special for the iPhone X, just like I haven't designed specifically for any device within the past 5 or 6 years.
+I don't plan on doing anything special for the iPhone X, just like I haven't designed specifically for any device within the past five or six years.

 And my goodness… that freaking notch. *Hate* it.